Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     *A constellation of an archer appears on you.*

-    **Luminous Bow.** When you activate this form, and as a bonus action on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within 60 feet of you.
+    **Luminous Bow.** When you activate this form, and as a :rsc-bonus-action: **Bonus Action** on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within 60 feet of you.
 On a hit, the attack deals radiant damage equal to 1d8 + your Wisdom modifier.
 (2d8 at 10th-level).

-    **Arrow of Arbiters.** Your Star Map transform into a longbow and you can you use it to cast Cosmic Flare, when you do, it ignores half and three-quarters cover and deals Radiant damage.
+    **Arrow of Arbiters.** Your Star Map transform into a longbow and you can you use it to cast [Cosmic Flare], when you do, it ignores half and three-quarters cover and deals Radiant damage.

 === "**Chalice**"